GaloisInc/crucible/crux-mir/README.md

 ### Print counterexamples

-When your test fails, it is often useful to get concrete counterexample to better understand which input causes the failure.
-You can use `-m` argument to print the counterexample:
+When your test fails, it is often useful to get a concrete counterexample to better understand which input causes the failure.
+You can use the `-m` argument to print the counterexample:

 ```
 $ cargo crux-test --lib -- -m